This post may contain affiliate links. Read my full disclosure policy.

-In a heavy bottom, oven proof, 10 inch skillet, brown the chorizo.
+In a heavy bottom, oven- proof, 10 inch skillet, brown the chorizo and set it aside.

-Once browned, set it aside.
-In the same skillet, no need to wipe, bring chicken stock to a boil.
+In the same skillet, bring chicken or veggie stock to a boil.

 Whisk in corn meal or polenta.

 Cover and let cook on low heat for 15 minutes, stirring occasionally.
 Add grated cheese… any melty cheese will do- cheddar, jack, parmesan, mozzarella.

 Once the polenta has cooked for a full 15 minutes, stir in the cheese and half of the cilantro (saving half for garnish).

 Add a touch of smoked paprika if you like!

 Place the remaining chorizo in the center and crack 4-6 eggs around the the edges.
 I make little wells with the back of a spoon and place the eggs in them.
 Salt and pepper each egg.

 Place the whole thing in the oven and bake until the the egg whites are set and “white” and the yolks are to your desired doneness.